 Taking stock

-When you prepare a personal inventory of assets and important documents, you gather in one place all the information that your loved ones would need if they had to manage your assets, in the event that you were no longer able to do so yourself.
-The information in it may also be required to complete your estate planning.
+When you prepare a personal inventory of assets and important documents, you list in a single document all the information that your loved ones would need if they had to manage your assets, in the event that you were no longer able to do so yourself.
+The information in the inventory may also be required to complete your estate planning.

-4 things you should know about asset inventory
+4 things you should know about the inventory of assets

-1. The asset inventory is a must-have document that simplifies the transmission of important personal information to your loved ones, whether it’s during your lifetime or after your death.
+- The asset inventory is an essential document that simplifies the way you provide important personal information to your loved ones, whether it’s during your lifetime or after your death.

-2. While being optimal for estate planning, an inventory of assets is also of great use for your potential attorney or mandatary, and essential for your estate executor.
+- It’s ideal for estate planning, and is also very helpful for any attorney or agent, and it’s essential for your estate executor.

-3. This document generally includes your personal information and information on your advisors, legal documents, home, real estate and other assets.
+- This document generally includes your personal information and information about your advisors, legal documents, home, real estate and other assets.

-4. You can download and complete our inventory of assets form in PDF.
+- You can download and complete our Personal Inventory of Assets form in PDF.

 Ensuring that your wishes are honoured

 Wills are not the most exciting topic.
-That’s why a great deal of people prefers to put off this task, or never even think about it.
-If you don’t already have a will, know that by preparing one, you will ensure the proper execution of your last wishes with respect to the distribution of assets and the appointment of your heirs.
-You also benefit from more organized estate planning that could reduce your heirs’ taxes and avoid conflicts.
+That’s why most people prefer to put off this task, or never think about it at all.
+If you don’t already have a will, you should know that by preparing one, you can make sure your last wishes about the distribution of your assets and the appointment of your heirs are followed.
+By arranging for more organized estate planning, you could reduce your heirs’ taxes and avoid conflicts.

 4 things you should know about wills

-1. In addition to being used to distribute your assets after your death, the will allows you to name your estate trustee and specify their authorities, state your funeral preferences and choose a legal guardian for your minor children, among other things.
+- In addition to distributing your assets after your death, a will allows you to appoint your estate trustee and specify their powers, state your preferences for your funeral, identify the person you wish to be appointed legal guardian of your minor children, and so on.

-3. If you don’t have a will, the Succession Law Reform Act will designate your heirs and the way you distribute your assets.
+- If you don’t have a will, the Succession Law Reform Act will appoint your heirs and determine how your assets are distributed.

-4. If you are not married or in a civil union, your spouse is not considered an heir under applicable Ontario laws, so you must make a will and designate your spouse as your heir if you wish to leave them some or all of your assets.
+- If you and your partner are not married or in a civil union, your partner is not considered an heir under Ontario law.
+It is therefore crucial that you make a will and designate them as your heir if you wish to bequeath all or part of your assets to them.

 Take care of your important documents

-Power of attorney, protection mandate (Quebec only), inventory of assets and will: these key documents will make life easier for you and your loved ones.
+Your power of attorney, protection mandate (Quebec only), inventory of assets and will are key documents that will make life easier for you and your loved ones.
 Keep them in a safe place and tell your loved ones where they are.
-Also, you should review them as needed, in the event of changes in your life (separation, birth, marriage, business acquisition, illness, etc.).
+You should also review them as needed, when changes in your life happen, such as separation, birth, marriage, business acquisition and illness.

-Don’t hesitate to contact your advisor, who can help you fill out your inventory of assets or help you with options for protecting your accounts and assets.
+Contact your advisor for help filling out your inventory of assets when the time comes, or to let you know about options for protecting your accounts and assets.

 If you have any questions regarding legal issues, contact a qualified advisor or lawyer to get all the answers you need.
-You can also get help from Estate Assistance at 1-855-559-5501.
+You can also get help from Estate Assistance at 1-855-559-5501 This link opens your phone app..
 Estate Assistance is free for members and provides legal information and first-level support for estate planning, settlement and management matters.

 Useful links - Quebec: